liufuyang/liufuyang.github.io/_posts/tensorflow/2017-03-17-just-another-tensorflow-beginner-guide-2.markdown

 read them.

-But anyway here is a working example [I took from here](http://ischlag.github.io/2016/06/04/how-to-use-tensorboard/) that use TF to train a simple neural net to classify MNIST dataset, which by the end can reach 92% accuracy.
+But anyway here is a working example [I took from here](http://ischlag.github.io/2016/06/04/how-to-use-tensorboard/) that use TF to train a simple neural net to classify MNIST dataset, which by the end can reach 92% accuracy (without any hidden layer).

 ```python
 # example-2-simple-mnist.py